HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 >>> map.hero_attack(by="spell")
 A fight is started between our Hero(health=100, mana=100) and Enemey(health=100, mana=100, damage=20)
 Hero casts a Fireball, hits enemy for 20 dmg.
-Enemy health is 80 Enemy moves one square to the right in order to get to the hero.
+Enemy health is 80 Enemy moves one square to the left in order to get to the hero.
 This is his move.
 Hero casts a Fireball, hits enemy for 20 dmg.
 Enemy health is 60 Enemy hits hero for 20 dmg.
 Hero health is 80
 Hero does not have mana for another Fireball.